n8n-io/self-hosted-ai-starter-kit/docs/getting-started/prerequisites.md

 > Everything you need before deploying your AI infrastructure

-This guide covers all prerequisites and initial setup required to deploy the AI Starter Kit successfully.
+This guide covers all prerequisites and initial setup required to deploy the GeuseMaker successfully.
 Complete these steps before attempting any deployment.

 ## 📋 Prerequisites Checklist